David Bowie is The Man Who Fell to Earth • Redux • Documentary • 2021

 00:57:20 Epilogue • What Happened to The Visitor?

-The majority of the footage used here is of course from The Man Who Fell To Earth.
+The majority of the footage used in the documentary is of course from The Man Who Fell To Earth.
 But in addition another approximately fifty video sources were used.
 Of the many interview and other audio sources used, most notable is the excellent 1991 Roeg and Bowie commentary contained on the original laserdisc release of the film.

-Sixteen partial David Bowie tracks were used, as either re-imagined parts of the movie soundtrack, and also fairly gratuitously as excuses to just add some rocking tunes that had new or revised videos put together for them.
+Sixteen partial David Bowie tracks were used, as either re-imagined parts of the movie soundtrack, and also fairly gratuitously as excuses to just add some rocking tunes that had new or revised visual elements put together for them.

-Like a lot of my video projects, this thing happened by accident.
-Whilst I was working on the video for Subterraneans in 2017, I decided that it would be good to have an accompanying video that compiled in a very simple way, all the relevant interviews with Bowie where he talks about the film.
+Like a lot of my video projects, the documentary happened by accident.
+Whilst I was working on the video for Subterraneans in 2017, I decided that it would be good to have an accompanying video that compiled in a very simple way, all the relevant interviews with Bowie where he talks about the film, and his intentions to create a soundtrack for it.
 I imagined that at most, it would be a thing of about 15 or 20 minutes.
 However, as is usually the case with me, I went very deeply into it, and found a lot more material than I bargained for.
 It quickly became clear that here was a great story that needed to be told in film, and the thing just kept growing in size and in complexity.
-In the end I worked on it consistently and compulsively for about 3 months.
+In the end I worked on it consistently and compulsively for over 6 months.

 Along with the sourcing and the editing of the material, there was a lot of researching, in particular on Nic Roeg himself.
-Repeatedly listening / watching every interview I could find, I felt that I got to know a little of the workings of his creative mind, and I started to love the way he thought and expressed himself.
-Particularly relevant and enjoyable to me was the ’91 commentary that Roeg and Bowie, discussing TMWFTE.
-It really is a joy to listen to and it’s very evident that Nic and Bowie were two very smart cookies, who liked each other very much, and understood each other very well.
+Repeatedly listening / watching every interview I could find, I felt that I got to know a little of the workings of Roeg's creative mind, and I started to love the way he thought and expressed himself.
+Particularly relevant and enjoyable to me was the 1991 commentary of Roeg and Bowie, discussing TMWFTE.
+It really is a joy to listen to, and it’s very evident that Nic and Bowie were two very smart cookies, who liked each other very much, and understood each other very well.

-Nic was a genius and a visionary.
+Nic was a genius and a visionary filmmaker.
 He was working in the film Industry for over 20 years before he directed his first movie.
 And what amazing movies he made.
-I love every one of his run of perfect films from 1970 - 1980 - Performance, Walkabout, Don’t Look Now, The Man Who Fell to Earth (TMWFTE) and Bad Timing.
+I love every one of his run of perfect films from 1970 - 1980: Performance, Walkabout, Don’t Look Now, The Man Who Fell to Earth and Bad Timing.

 The opening I put together for David Bowie is The Man Who Fell to Earth, is an homage to the opening of Nic Roeg's 1980 movie, Bad Timing.
 Bad Timing is perhaps my favorite Roeg film - a tale of a doomed love affair, masochism, alcoholism, narcissism.